Code-Institute-Submissions/Discovering-Portugal/README.md

 This project is intended for turists and foreigns to discover more about Portugal and go visit it.

 ### User Stories
-- As a turist, I want to get all the information of what to visit in Portugal, so that I can make the most of my visit.
+- As a turist, I want to get all the information about some of the best places to visit in Portugal, so that I can make the most of my visit.

 ### Strategy Plane
-What is the goal/strategy for this website?
+My goal in this website is to showcase some of the best places Portugal has to offer, as well as some tips and sugestions.

 ### Scope Plane
-How will I achieve the previous?
-What information to put in?
+In order to make the site as simple and user friendly as possible I decided to divide Portugal in three main categories (the North, the Center and the South) where each of this categories will have its own webpage.
+In every one of those pages I put in a map of that area with the sugested places marked and under it you will find the name of the place with its photograph, a quote from a turistic website and some tips and sugestions for that place.

 ### Structure Plane
-How will my website be structured?
+In terms of structure I created a homepage with an enticing image to represent Portugal.
+In this page the only things present are the title/name of the website and three navigation buttons to get you to the other pages.
+The North, South and Center pages are all structured similarlly in order not to complicate overly much the website.
+Here you have a header with navigation links to the other pages, including the homepage, then a map section, after that a descriptive section about each place and finally a footer that again has navigation links (this way the user does not have to scroll back up to switch pages).

 ### Skeleton Plane
-wireframes will go here!
+- Homepage wireframe
+- North/Center/South page wireframe

 ### Surface Plane
 How does my website look like and why?

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
 - Feature 1 - allows users X to achieve Y, by having them fill out Z